Painkiller-GH/Painkiller-GH/README.md

 - 👋 Hi, I’m @Painkiller-GH
-- 👀 I’m interested in Management and Strategy
+- 👀 I’m interested in Management, Strategy and AI
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on Business Analysis
 - 📫 How to reach me: https://www.linkedin.com/in/agust%C3%ADn-ruiz-mart%C3%ADn-1b539a33/